 A dude ranch vacation is a unique experience, different from any other type of family travel — and for those who have never tried one, the uncertainties can feel daunting.
-If you’re unsure how the logistics work, what gear you’ll need or whether you’ll be bored if you don’t feel like riding … we have answers to these questions and more!
+If you’re unsure how the logistics work, what gear you’ll need or whether you’ll be bored if you don’t feel like riding, we have answers to these questions and more!
 Read below for FAQs about how ranch vacations are structured, what to bring and what to expect.
-Special thanks to our founder and managing editor, Amie O’Shaughnessy, who shared her fabulous tips and insight based on years of ranching and riding.
+Special thanks to our founder and CEO, Amie O’Shaughnessy, and to our friends at the Dude Ranchers’ Association for their fabulous tips and insight!

-Some ranches, such as The Resort at Paws Up in Montana and The Alisal in California, do de-couple activity pricing so that guests only pay for what they do.
+Some ranches, such as Paws Up Montana and Alisal Ranch in California, do de-couple activity pricing so that guests only pay for what they do.
 The caveat is that, to a large degree, the fun of a ranch vacation lies in showing up and knowing that there is no math involved in anything … it’s part of the freedom of the experience.
 And likewise, everyone can load up on as many activities as they want without a financial consequence.

 Many ranches cater to young children, though there are always minimum requirements around riding.
-That number will vary, but it’s usually about 4 to 5 years old.
+That number will vary, but it’s usually about 6 years old.
 Sometimes ranches maintain ponies or small horses just to lead kids around the ring, which is different than trail riding.

 Families should understand whether there is a dedicated kids’ program at a given ranch, and if so, what age it targets.
 It can be more complicated to find programming for tweens and teens who don’t want to be mixed into the younger kids’ programming, so do careful research if you have kids in this age range.